JeromeDane/hearthstone-log-reader/README.md

 ```

 ### Video
-Here's a little demo video as well: (Video from [original fork](https://github.com/chevex-archived/hearthstone-log-watcher).
-Needs to be updated for this fork)
+Here's a little demo video as well: (Video from [original project](https://github.com/chevex-archived/hearthstone-log-watcher).
+Needs to be updated for this project, but it'll give you an idea of what this can do.)

 [![](http://i.imgur.com/tKtxS8L.png)](http://www.youtube.com/watch?v=ccXEcKrZxu4)